A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsection{Chemistry}

-A significant challenge in chemistry is predicting the properties of molecules from their configuration, commonly referred to as the quantitative structure-activity relationship (QSAR).
-To describe a molecular property $X$ in terms of the configuration of a molecule $M$, one might associate a graph $G_M$ with the molecule, where the nodes are atoms and the edges are bonds.
-The property $X$ can then be expressed as a function of the subgraphs of $G$:
+A significant challenge in chemistry is predicting the properties of molecules from their atomic configuration, commonly referred to as the quantitative structure-activity relationship (QSAR).
+To describe a molecular property $Q$ in terms of the configuration of a molecule $M$, one might associate a graph $G_M$ with the molecule, where the nodes are atoms and the edges are bonds.
+The property $Q$ can then be expressed as a sum over the subgraphs of $G_M$:

-where $x(G)$ is the contribution of the subgraph $G$ to the property $X$ and the sum is over all subgraphs of $G$.
-A straightforward Möbius inversion is of course possible, but some chemical properties are more naturally decomposed over other posets.
+where $q(G)$ is the contribution of the subgraph $G$ to the property $Q$.
+A straightforward Möbius inversion over this subgraph mereology is of course possible, but some chemical properties are more naturally described by other mereologies.
 For example, a molecule's resonance energy is most naturally decomposed into contributions from acyclic graphs only.
-Motivated such chemical questions, the authors of \cite{babic1996mobius} derived a closed-form expression for the Möbius function on this poset of acyclic graphs.
+Motivated by such chemical questions, the authors of \cite{babic1996mobius} derived a closed-form expression for the Möbius function on this poset of acyclic graphs.

 Also studied in chemistry is how properties of a family of molecules are related.
-The authors of \cite{ivanciuc2005posetic}, for instance, study how toxic molecules from the family of Chlorobenzenes are to guppies.
+The authors of \cite{ivanciuc2005posetic}, for instance, study how toxic molecules from the family of chlorobenzenes are to guppies.
 A chlorobenzene is a benzene molecule where one or more hydrogen atoms have been replaced by chlorine atoms.
 That means that there is a certain partial order one can impose on the set of 13 possible chlorobenzenes (taking into account the 6-fold rotational symmetry of the benzene ring).
-Namely, two chlorobenzenes $c_1$ and $c_2$ are related by $c_1 \leq c_2$ if $c_2$ can be created from $c_1$ by adding a single chlorine atom.
+Namely, two chlorobenzenes $c_1$ and $c_2$ are related by $c_1 \leq c_2$ if $c_2$ can be created from $c_1$ by adding chlorine atoms.
 The toxicity $T$ can then be expressed as a sum over the toxic contributions $t$ of the chlorobenzenes that come before it in the reaction chain: